PeterDrake/drakepedia/algorithms/analysis.md

 Average case analysis can be a bit trickier, because we have to make additional assumptions about how likely various possibilities are.
 For this algorithm, let's assume that `key` is equally likely to be at any position in the array.
 The average number of passes through the loop is therefore

 ![n](https://latex.codecogs.com/svg.latex?\frac{1}{n}\sum_{i=1}^n{i}=\frac{n+1}{2}\in\Theta(n))

+The best-case running time of an algorithm is always at least as good as its average running time, which in turn is at least as good as its worst-case running time.

+On some occasions we will do amortized analysis, which asks, "What's the average behavior over the worst possible sequence of operations?"
+For almost all algorithms, this is exactly the same as worst-case analysis, because the worst possible sequence of operations is just the worst individual operation over and over again.
+For some data structures (notably resizable arrays) the worst operation *can't* happen over and over again, so the amortized result may be better.
+Amortized running time is always at least as good as worst-case and at least as bad as average.

 ### Recursive Algorithms
 ## Additional Resources